How do I Manage my Estate Plan in a Divorce?

 Consider a trust

 A shared life insurance policy will need to be addressed during the divorce proceeding.
-The person who owns the policy must pay premiums – yet they also have the power to change beneficiaries.
-In order to ensure that your children are cared for in the case of your ex’s death, it may be wise to name a trust as the owner of the insurance policies in order to ensure that a steady continuance of payment of the policy continues for the benefit of your family.
+The person who owns the policy must pay premiums – yet they also can change beneficiaries.
+To ensure that your children are cared for in the case of your ex’s death, it may be wise to name a trust as the owner of the insurance policies to ensure that a steady continuance of payment of the policy continues for the benefit of your family.

-A trust can also be established in order to ensure a steady flow of alimony and child support.
-The creator of the trust, called the grantor, makes payments into the trust based on its outlined provisions.
+A trust can also be established to ensure a steady flow of alimony and child support.
+The trust creator, called the grantor, makes payments into the trust based on its outlined provisions.
 If the grantor dies, the beneficiaries can receive funds without probate.
-There are also tax advantages to setting up a trust as opposed to other forms of handling alimony and child support.
+There are also tax advantages to setting up a trust instead of other forms of handling alimony and child support.

 Our unique approach ensures that your financial legacy is secure.